-He is a frequent guest conductor of the Tennessee Philharmonic, the Huntsville Symphony Orchestra, the Amarillo Symphony Orchestra, the National Symphony Orchestra, the Alabama Symphony Orchestra, the Southwest Florida Symphony, the Bohuslav Martinu Philharmonic, the Mariinsky Theater Orchestra, Korea’s prestigious Korean Broadcasting Symphony (KBS), the Tae-Jeon City Philharmonic, the Korean Symphony, the Chungnam State Philharmonic Orchestra (where he served as Music Director/Conductor for three years before his appointment in Nashville), and the Lautus Chamber Orchestra, which he founded in New York City in October 1995.
+Maestro Rhee is a frequent guest conductor of many orchestras, including the Tennessee Philharmonic, the Huntsville Symphony Orchestra, the Amarillo Symphony Orchestra, the National Symphony Orchestra, the Alabama Symphony Orchestra, the Southwest Florida Symphony, the Bohuslav Martinu Philharmonic, the Mariinsky Theater Orchestra, Korea’s prestigious Korean Broadcasting Symphony (KBS), the Tae-Jeon City Philharmonic, the Korean Symphony, the Chungnam State Philharmonic Orchestra (where he served as Music Director/Conductor for three years before his appointment in Nashville), and the Lautus Chamber Orchestra, which he founded in New York City in October 1995.

-As an opera conductor, Maestro Rhee has directed performances with the Nashville Opera Company and New Jersey State Opera, where he assisted veteran maestro Alfredo Silipigni.
-Rhee re-orchestrated Opera L’Amiraglio Yi Sun Sin and conducted its world premiere.
+As an opera conductor, Maestro Rhee has directed performances with the Nashville Opera Company and New Jersey State Opera, re-orchestrated Opera L’Amiraglio Yi Sun Sin and conducted its world premiere.
 He has also conducted annual performances of The Nutcracker with the Huntsville Ballet and Symphony.
-He has produced and conducted a new operatic version of Debussy’s L’Enfant Prodigue and newly invented ‘Webpera’ version of L’Elisir D’Amore with Opera Camerata where he is the music director.
+In addition, he has produced and conducted a new operatic version of Debussy’s L’Enfant Prodigue and a newly invented ‘Webpera’ version of L’Elisir D’Amore with Opera Camerata, where he serves as Music Director.